 There is no real Continuity to worry about yet at this point, The Fantastic Four was the beginning of a new age and era for Marvel in publishing Superhero comics, it was there treading into that world.
 In some ways, The Marvel Universe begins here.

-characters & Development
+Characters & Development

 I feel, that the 4 characters begin to become a compelling read as the story goes on, there is a developing tension between Ben Grimm and Reed Richards, partly possibly due to a slight love interest he has in Sue Storm.
-Love Triangles are aways good to make a story interesting. and internal team conflict is a new concept at this time in comic books. a welcomed sight in my opinion.
+Love Triangles are always good to make a story interesting. and internal team conflict is a new concept at this time in comic books. a welcomed sight in my opinion.